You can help a family achieve their parenting dreams by becoming an egg donor

 Egg Donation Compensation

 A donor is not financially responsible for any fees associated with the screening process, the treatment cycle, or the fertility medications.
-All donors are covered by a health insurance policy that will cover additional costs associated with the donation process should a complication occur.
+All donors are covered by a health insurance policy that covers additional costs associated with the donation process should a complication occur.

 Donors are compensated for their time, inconvenience, and the risk undertaken.
 The donor compensation package is $5,500 for a completed donation.
-All payments are made at the completion of the egg retrieval and sent by postal mail, arriving within three weeks.
+All payments are made at the completion of the egg retrieval and sent by mail, arriving within 30 days.